Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 According to a survey conducted by the American Academy of Ophthalmology, 35% of participants reported using expired eye drops at least once due to unawareness of the potential risks.
 This highlights the need for increased awareness about the dangers of expired eye drops and the importance of regular check-ups to ensure eye health.

-See also Eye Dew Eye Blue Drops - Benefits, Side Effects, and User Testimonials
+See also Green Tea Eye Drops - Benefits, Usage, and Reviews

 Statistical Data on Eye Drops Misuse